Vanish-Coder/live-translate-youtube-extension/README.md

 - Go to chrome://extensions/.
 - Enable Developer mode (at the top right).
 - Press on the "Load unpacked" button (at the top left).
-- This will open a file selector, simply select the folder you just downloaded (should be called "youtube-live-translator).
+- This will open a file selector, simply select the folder you just downloaded (should be called "youtube-live-translator").
 - You now have the extension installed.
 You can [pin it](https://support.google.com/chrome/a/answer/11190170?hl=en) for ease of access.

 ## Setup